backupbrew/switchbrew/NCM services.md

 ## GetNcaTitleInfo

 Takes a [\#NcaID](#NcaID "wikilink") and returns the following 0x10-sized entry.

 With some NcaIDs this may return 0 with an all-zero output entry.
+This seems to be the case for most/all (?)
+NandSystem NcaIds?

 | Offset | Size | Description            |
 | ------ | ---- | ---------------------- |